6 HVAC Interview Questions You Should Know How to AnswerBy My Service Depot on Thursday, May 28, 2020

-No matter which side of the desk you sit on, the HVAC interview process requires some advance preparation.
-As the interviewer, do you know which questions to ask a potential HVAC technician and how to interpret their answers?
-An interview is worthless without a plan.
+No matter which side of the desk you find yourself on, you’ll get more out of the HVAC interview process with some advanced preparation.
+Interviewers need to know which questions to ask potential HVAC technicians, and how to interpret the answers they give back.
+Meanwhile, preparation helps job seekers make the best possible impression, increasing their chances of scoring that dream HVAC job.

-As the candidate, do you know how to make the best possible impression to land your dream HVAC job?
 You can never prepare for every single question, but practicing ahead of time can ease your nerves and help you speak more eloquently.
+As a candidate, you might even find it useful to write out answers ahead of time (or to practice speaking them aloud).

 What types of questions get asked in an HVAC interview?

 An HVAC interview typically consists of two parts.
 First, the interviewer asks questions to determine whether the candidate would fit the company’s culture.
-Second, the interviewer delves into the candidate’s experience, training and knowledge in order to determine whether their skills match the requirements of the open position.
+Second, the interviewer delves into the candidate’s experience, training, and knowledge in order to determine whether their skills match the requirements of the open position.
+Some interviews will even have a third, skills-based component, in which the candidate must demonstrate their know-how in some sort of mock HVAC repair.
+(As a candidate, you can always ask the employer what the interview will entail ahead of time.)

 1. Tell me about yourself and your career so far.

-The interviewer knows the basic facts from your resume, but he or she also wants to know if you have a positive outlook.
+Treat the question like a politician would; use it as a chance to talk about what you want to talk about.
+The interviewer already knows the basic facts listed on your resume, so this question mostly reveals your attitude and outlook.
 Talk about your strengths and highlight past triumphs.
-Do not bad mouth former employers or complain about how you once got fired.
+Do not bad mouth former employers or complain about (or even mention) how you once got fired.

 2. Tell me about a time you turned an unhappy client into a satisfied client.

 Interviewers ask this question to get a feel for your customer service skills.
-Satisfied HVAC clients equal repeat clients, and technicians have the power to earn their trust.
+Satisfied HVAC clients become repeat clients, and technicians hold the all the keys to creating customer satisfaction.
 Anyone with the right skills can fix an HVAC system, but it takes a special kind of person to make a client feel heard and at ease.

-Don’t have customer experience yet?
+Don’t have customer experience in HVAC yet?
 Don’t worry; in this case, your interviewer should not (and likely will not) ask this particular question.
-However, prepare to answer a similar question, such as “tell me about a time you solved a conflict.”
+However, you should prepare an answer anyway.
+Think of some other past work experience that might impress them.
+Again, this is more about attitude than HVAC smarts.

 Sample Technical Questions